Clark, Iowa end perfect South Carolina season in Final Four

 DALLAS (AP) — Caitlin Clark overwhelmed the reigning champions with another sensational game, scoring 41 points to help Iowa spoil South Carolina’s perfect season with a 77-73 victory on Friday night in the Final Four.

-The spectacular junior guard set a record for the highest-scoring semifinal game and became the first women’s player to post back-to-back 40-point games in the NCAA Tournament.
+The spectacular junior guard set a record for the highest-scoring semifinal game and became the first women’s player to post back-to-back 40-point performances in the NCAA Tournament.
 She now has the Hawkeyes in a spot they’ve never been in before — one victory away from a national championship.

+“We had nothing to lose.
+I have all the confidence in the world in this group, and they believe right back in me, and that’s all you need,” Clark said. ““All we do is believe in one another and we love each other to death, and that’s what a true team is.
+If you want an example of a team, that’s what this is.”

 They’ll have to beat another SEC team to do that as Iowa (31-6) will face LSU in the title game on Sunday afternoon.
 The Tigers beat Virginia Tech in the other national semifinal.